 Yann Rey opened tiny Unframed Ice Cream in August 2016 with a focus on the finest ingredients and methods.
 Using cream imported from his home country, Rey offers diverse ice cream and sorbet flavors that change on a daily basis plus toppings and sauces.
 But not just any ice cream…

-Unframed Ice Cream is located at 45C Kloof St, Gardens, Cape Town 8001, South Africa.
+Unframed Ice Cream has multiple locations in Cape Town and the Cape Winelands.
+We visited the original shop located at 45C Kloof St, Gardens, Cape Town 8001, South Africa.

 Believe it or not, we didn’t just eat at some of the best restaurants in Cape Town.
-Since we lived like locals in our Cape Town Airbnb apartment, we often cooked meals at home.
+Since we lived like locals in our Cape Town apartment, we often cooked meals at home.
 Sure, we bought most of our food at grocery stores, but we also shopped at specialty shops for our most of our cheese and meat.

 Culture Club Cheese

 Thanks to British couple Luke Williams and Jessica Merton, Capetonians have access to world-class cheese on a daily basis.
 Their cheese shop, Culture Club Cheese, sells a full range of cheese options from South Africa as well as some delectable European cheese imports like Brie de Meaux from one of the best producers in the world.

 Culture Club Cheese was located at 215 Bree St, Cape Town City Center, Cape Town, 8000, South Africa.
 It is now permanently closed.

 Frankie Fenner Meat Merchants